CharlesProjectSolutions/Customer-Churn-Prediction-Report/README.md

 #    Final Model Performance & Justification

-**Neural Network** was selected as the model champion despite having the lowest accuracy.
+After multiple iterations, **Neural Network** was selected as the model champion despite having the lowest accuracy.

 <img width="2000" height="1500" alt="Model Performance Comparison On Test Set" src="https://github.com/user-attachments/assets/6520e695-1237-444d-81c0-7d9de850c4e2" />

-*   **Why?** Well, the primary business goal is to **identify as many potential churners as possible**.
-Recall is therefore the most critical metric. **Neural Network**'s Recall of **0.650** means it successfully finds at least 65% of all true churners.
+*   **Why?** Since the primary business goal is to **identify as many potential churners as possible**.
+Recall is therefore the most critical metric here. **Neural Network**'s Recall of **0.650** means it successfully finds at least 65% of all true churners.
 The other models, with a Recall of only 5 to 10%, are practically useless for this business objective.
-This is a classic case of choosing the right tool for the job, not just the one with the highest accuracy score on a generic metric.

 ---